 Take a Turn at Akron Skate Park

 Akron Skate Park is 19,000 square feet of fiberglass reinforced concrete, with areas for the beginner, intermediate and advanced skater.
 Skating areas include a four-sided pyramid for stunts, a large bowl with sinking depth of seven feet, a 65-foot snake roll, a smaller bowl with 5-1/2 feet depth, a spine, stairs, ledges, rails, and quarter pipes.
-Akron Skate Park is located on the service road for the Rubber Bowl and Derby Downs Road, next to Akron BMX track.
-Open dawn to dusk, year round.Continue to 8 of 9 below.
+Akron Skate Park is located on the service road for the Rubber Bowl and Derby Downs Road, next to the BMX track.

 Walk Your Dog at BARC Dog Park